BenH0613/Data_Analysis_JN/README.md

 # Data_Analysis_JN
-An educational Jupyter Book for learning data analysis in Python.
-Each chapter introduces a key tool—starting with Seaborn for data visualization—through interactive notebooks and clear explanations.
+Welcome to my data analysis notebook project — an interactive Jupyter Book designed to teach and explore key Python tools for working with data.
+Each chapter focuses on a different library, starting with Seaborn for statistical data visualization.

+---

+## 🧠 What You'll Learn

+- How to load and inspect datasets
+- How to use Seaborn for creating beautiful, informative plots
+- How to analyze trends and patterns visually
+- How to expand to other tools (coming soon: Pandas, NumPy, Matplotlib)

+---

+## 📁 Current Chapter

+### ✅ Seaborn Tutorial
+An interactive notebook covering:
+- Scatter plots with color encoding (`hue`)
+- Box plots grouped by category
+- Bar plots with summary statistics
+- Heatmaps and correlation analysis
+- FacetGrids for grouped histograms
+- Regression lines (`regplot`)